Have you ever had a friendship that slowly faded away?

 Your kids start to forget them.

-The anxiety and guilt you had that you weren’t putting enough into the friendship subsides as you realise they aren’t reaching out either.
+The anxiety and guilt you had that you weren’t putting enough into the friendship fades as you realise they aren’t reaching out either.

 You aren’t assigning blame to “where it went wrong” but accepting neither is to blame for taking different paths.